detective-beaver/detective-beaver.github.io/content/posts/american-pcc.md

 	1000 Custer Hollow Road
 	Clarksburg, West Virginia 26306

 We used the DHL service and it cost us 1817 UAH.
-Unfortunately, an official estimated delivery timelines was one week due to pandemic and there was no any super-expedited method of delivery rather.
+Unfortunately, an official estimated delivery timelines was one week due to pandemic and there was no any super-expedited method of delivery either.

 # Timelines
 Fingerprints were taken on February, 16.\